arrowheadapps/strapi-connector-firestore/README.md

 The shape of the generated database output may break compatibility often while in "alpha" state.

-Known issues/not implemented
+Known issues/not implemented:
-- Higher complexity relations such as many-many, components, and polymorphism are untested
+- Complex AND/OR queries
-- Deep filtering in API queries
+- Deep filtering queries

 I welcome contributors to help get this package to a production ready state and maintain it.